radiocane/Conversations/README.md

     cd Conversations
     ./gradlew assembleFreeCompatDebug

-There are two build flavors available. *free* and *playstore*.
-Unless you know what you are doing you only need *free*.
+There are three build flavors available. *freeSystem*, *freeCompat" and *playstoreCompat*.
+Unless you know what you are doing you only need *freeCompat*.

 [![Build Status](https://travis-ci.org/siacs/Conversations.svg?branch=development)](https://travis-ci.org/siacs/Conversations)